bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 Hopefully at this point you are either (1) jazzed about Bevy or (2) not reading anymore.
 If you want to dive in right now, [The Bevy Book](https://bevyengine.org/learn/book/introduction/) is the best place to get started.
 You can also keep reading to find out what the current state of Bevy is and where we'd like to take it.

+**Quick note to the reader**: in this article you will find text formatted like this: {{rust_type(type="struct", mod="bevy::render::texture", name="Texture" no_mod=true)}}

+This formatting indicates that the text is a Rust type that links to API documentation.
+I encourage you to click on anything that seems interesting to you!

 ## Bevy Apps

 First, lets see what a Bevy App actually looks like.
 The simplest App looks like this: